Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Conclusions

 \section{Conclusions}

-We presented a new framework and new metrics for evaluating the relationship of abstractiveness and factuality.
-As part of this framework, we presented abstractiveness constraints, a general method that enables us to increase or decrease the level of abstractiveness when generating summaries from a summarization model, using nonlinear penalties or rewards based on the length of summary fragments extracted from the source.
-Through extensive human and automatic evaluations, we shed light on how abstractiveness interacts with factuality, across multiple datasets and models.
-We proposed new metrics to measure the abstractiveness-factuality tradeoff, incl.
-F@50 and \muQAGS, and established baselines for future research.
+We presented new metrics and datasets for evaluating the relationship of abstractiveness and factuality.
+As part of our analysis, we presented abstractiveness constraints, which can bias a summarization model to increase or decrease the level of abstractiveness while generating summaries, using nonlinear penalties or rewards based on the length of summary fragments extracted from the source.
+Through automatic and human factuality evaluations, including 10.2k human factuality judgements of summaries with systematically varied abstractiveness, we shed light on how abstractiveness interacts with factuality, across multiple datasets and models.
+We proposed new metrics to measure the tradeoff, including F@50 and \mint-adjusted factuality rates, such as $\mu$DAE and $\mu$FactCC, and we established baselines for future research.